Last Updated on October 6, 2022 by Allard John Keeley

-There are numerous ways to come Canada as both a temporary and permanent resident, and so there are numerous ways to that great goal, Canadian Citizenship.
-But not all ways are made equal and one thing we have learned in our experience is that the most popular ways people think of immigrating to Canada are rarely the best.
-In fact there are plenty of good pathways to Canadian permanent residence and eventual citizenship that are unknown to the average person contemplating a new life in Canada.
+There are numerous ways to come to Canada as both a temporary and permanent resident, and so there are numerous ways to achieve that great goal, Canadian Citizenship.
+But not all ways are made equal, and one thing we have learned in our experience is that the most popular ways people think of immigrating to Canada are rarely the best.
+In fact, there are plenty of good pathways to Canadian permanent residence and eventual citizenship that are unknown to the average person contemplating a new life in Canada.
 So, in order to encourage you to check out your best options, here is a list of the worst options: the ways that are least likely to lead you to Canadian citizenship.

 The 8 Worst Ways to Immigrate to Canada

 8. Any PhD Stream

 If you are studying in a PhD program in Canada, you can use that to gain permanent residence through either the Federal Skilled Worker program or through various Provincial Nominee Programs’ international student streams.
 But let’s face it, most of us are never getting PhDs so this is a bad option simply because of the sheer amount of work you have to do to be eligible.